-Our movement was ignited by data that showed that while Fort Worth stands as the 13th largest city in the nation and boasts the fastest-growing employment sector, our children were not performing to their full potential: Over the last seven years, the local community has collaboratively worked to build a brighter future for Fort Worth by strengthening the supports available to our youngest children and their families.
+Our movement was ignited by data that showed that while Fort Worth stands as the 13th largest city in the nation and boasts the fastest-growing employment sector, 77% of our students were not able to reach the educational attainment they needed to thrive in today’s economy.* Over the last seven years, our local community has collaboratively worked to build a brighter future for Tarrant County by strengthening the supports available to local children and families – from cradle to career.

 The first three years of a child’s life are when the brain is developing at its most rapid rate – with 1,000 new neural connections forming every second.
 Children who are exposed to quality child care are more likely to graduate high school, have better health and educational outcomes, and earn a higher wage in their later years.
 (Source: 2015 JPMorgan Chase & Co.
 Dallas – Fort Worth Skills Gap Report)